Mawla/Agency-Starter-Framework/README.md

 - `yarn create-page` runs the cli to add a page
 - `yarn create-block` runs the cli to create a block
-- `yarn create-dialog` runs the cli to create a dialog

 See /docs for some more information.